sbabic/swupdate/_sources/overview.txt

 -------------

-If a power off occurs, it must be guaranteed that the system is able to work again - starting again swupdate or restoring an old copy of the software.
+If a power off occurs, it must be guaranteed that the system is able to work again - starting again SWUpdate or restoring an old copy of the software.

 Generally, the behavior can be split according to the chosen scenario:

-- single copy: swupdate is interrupted and the update transaction did not end with a success.
-The boot loader is able to start swupdate again, having the possibility to update the software again.
+- single copy: SWUpdate is interrupted and the update transaction did not end with a success.
+The boot loader is able to start SWUpdate again, having the possibility to update the software again.

-- double copy: swupdate did not switch between stand-by and current copy.
+- double copy: SWUpdate did not switch between stand-by and current copy.
 The same version of software, that was not touched by the update, is started again.

-What about upgrading swupdate itself ?
+What about upgrading SWUpdate itself ?
 --------------------------------------

-swupdate is thought to be used in the whole development process, replacing customized process to update the software during the development.
-Before going into production, swupdate is well tested for a project.
+SWUpdate is thought to be used in the whole development process, replacing customized process to update the software during the development.
+Before going into production, SWUpdate is well tested for a project.

-If swupdate itself should be update, the update cannot be safe if there is only one copy of swupdate in the storage.
-Safe update can be guaranteed only if swupdate is duplicated.
+If SWUpdate itself should be update, the update cannot be safe if there is only one copy of SWUpdate in the storage.
+Safe update can be guaranteed only if SWUpdate is duplicated.

-There are some ways to circumvent this issue if swupdate is part of the upgraded image:
+There are some ways to circumvent this issue if SWUpdate is part of the upgraded image:

-- have two copies of swupdate
+- have two copies of SWUpdate
 - take the risk, but have a rescue procedure using the boot loader.

 What about upgrading the Boot loader ?